ufmg-smite/lean-smt/README.md

 being made.

 ## Supported Theories
-`lean-smt` currently supports the theories of Uninterpreted Functions and Arithmetic with quantifiers.
+`lean-smt` currently supports the theories of Uninterpreted Functions and Linear Integer/Real Arithmetic with quantifiers.
 Mathlib is currently required for Arithmetic.
-We are working on adding support for other theories.
+Support for the theory of Bitvectors is at an experimental stage.
+We are working on adding support for other theories as well.

 ## Requirements
 `lean-smt` depends on [`lean-cvc5`](https://github.com/abdoo8080/lean-cvc5) FFI,